umbrand/brand/doc/ExportNwbGuidelines.md

   ...
 ```

-Both the `<participant>.yaml` and `<devices>.yaml` should exist in a `ParticipantMetadata` directory one level above the execution path (assumed to be `realtime_rig_dev` at the moment).
+The `<devices>.yaml` should exist in a `Data` directory one level above the execution path (assumed to be `realtime_rig_dev` at the moment).
+The `<participant>.yaml` should exist within the corresponding participant directory within this `Data` directory (e.g. `../Data/t0`).
+Templates for both files are located at `derivaties/exportNWB/templates` and can be copied to those respective folders and filled in as needed.

 ## File Storage

-Saved NWB files are currently stored in a `Sessions/Data` folder one level above the execution path (assumed to be `realtime_rig_dev` at the moment).
-It will automatically create a new folder within `Session/Data` for the participant called `T<num>`, a new folder for the session within that `ses-<session_number>`, and a new folder within that called `nwb`.
+To stop a graph and save an NWB file, the `stopGraphAndSaveNWB` command must be sent to the `supervisor_ipstream` stream.
+Saved files are currently stored in a `../Data` folder one level above the execution path (assumed to be `realtime_rig_dev` at the moment).
+It will automatically create a new folder within `Session/Data` for the participant called `T<num>`, a new folder for the session within that `ses-<session_number>`, and a new folder within that called `NWB`.
 Within this folder, a file named `T<num>_ses-<session_number>.nwb` is saved.
 Future versions of the save functionality will use date and block information from the session metadata to create the directory structure and file name.